IndEcol/Dashboard/README.md

-# Welcome to the industrial ecology dashboard on GitHub!
+# Welcome to the Industrial Ecology Dashboard on GitHub!

 Here you find a list of repositories that are relevant for industrial ecology researchers.
 Feel free to add relevant content!